IndustryNav: Exploring Spatial Reasoning of Embodied Agents in Dynamic Industrial Navigation: Experiment

 \textbf{Results Analysis.} We conduct experiments on the IndustryNav benchmark, comparing various VLLMs across three dimensions: task success, efficiency, and safety, as shown in \cref{tab:comparison_spatial_reasoning_benchmarks}.
 We can draw some key insights below:

-\ding{182} \textbf{{No VLLMs can reliably navigate to the target.}} Across all nine models, the Task Success Ratio remains low (less than 70\%), and none of them can consistently reach the target across all scenarios.
-This highlights that:

-\ding{183} \textbf{{Closed-source VLLMs consistently outperform open-source VLLMs.}} This trend is evident across the first two dimensions.
+\ding{182} \textbf{{No VLLMs can reliably navigate to the target.}} Across all evaluated models, the Success Ratio and Distance Ratio remains low, with none exceeding the 80\% SR threshold.
+Claude-Sonnet-4.6 leads the others with a SR of 79.17\% and a DR of 89.26\%.
+Specifically, these models require a higher number of Average Steps to reach the target, suggesting a lack of optimal path planning in complex industrial layouts.
+However, even the most capable models fail to achieve consistent navigation across all scenarios, revealing a substantial reasoning gap with human-expert baseline, which achieves perfect performance in the same environments.
+This highlights that: \ding{183} \textbf{{Closed-source VLLMs consistently outperform open-source VLLMs.}} This trend is evident across the first two dimensions.
 For task success, closed-source models achieve substantially higher success rates than open-source ones.
 Most of open-source VLLMs, particularly Qwen3-VL and LLaMA-4, remain less competitive for high-risk, complex, and dynamic navigation tasks.
 From the efficiency perspective, closed-source models generally require fewer steps to reach the target, reflecting superior planning and route optimization abilities.
 This indicates that:

-\ding{184} \textbf{Nemotron-nano-12B-v2-VL stands out among open-source VLLMs.} With a 55.56\% Success Ratio, Nemotron's performance is approaching that of closed-source counterparts.
+\ding{184} \textbf{Nemotron-nano-12B-v2-VL stands out among open-source VLLMs.} With a 55.56\% Success Ratio, Nemotron's performance is approaching some of closed-source counterparts.
 Furthermore, it demonstrates reasonable efficiency and moderate safety scores, performing comparably in these key metrics as well.
-This indicates:
+This indicates Nemotron stands out as the most promising open-source baseline for spatial reasoning.

 \ding{185} \textbf{Safety remains a major challenge in dynamic industrial navigation.} Both closed-source and open-source VLLMs show high Collision and Warning Ratios, highlighting substantial deficiencies in hazard perception, navigating around dynamic obstacles, and maintaining consistent collision avoidance.
 It reveals that: